-The attractive price of the Rokinon HD8M-C 8mm f/3.5 HD not only may interest the Canon users but also others with full-frame camera bodies.
+The attractive price of the Rokinon 8mm f/3.5 HD Fisheye not only may interest the Canon users but also others with full-frame camera bodies.

-The Sigma 4.5mm f/2.8 EX DC HSM circular fisheye lens is excellent for astrophotography and Aurora photography as the f/2.8 produces a bright image in the viewfinder making this lens great for taking pictures in low-light conditions.
+The Sigma 4.5mm f/2.8 EX DC Circular Fisheye HSM is excellent for astrophotography and Aurora photography as the f/2.8 produces a bright image in the viewfinder making this lens great for taking pictures in low-light conditions.

 The super fast HSM autofocus makes it easy to take great shots with quick and quiet focusing, but you can also override the autofocus by simply rotating the focus ring.
 For the money, this is the best fisheye lens that has autofocusing capabilities.

-The Pentax DA 10-17mm f/3.5-4.5 ED is a well-rounded fisheye that also has a super protective oil and water repellent lens coating that enables for easy cleaning.
+The Pentax-DA 10-17mm f/3.5-4.5 Fisheye ED (IF) is a well-rounded fisheye that also has a super protective oil and water repellent lens coating that enables for easy cleaning.
 The lens boasts superior sharpness and color correction in comparison with its slightly cheaper counterparts due to the fact that it’s made with extra-low dispersion glass.
 The quick and easy-to-use functionality of this lens also makes it a wise choice for the all-round photographer.